dekelev/feathers-http-distributed/README.md

-Distribute FeathersJS services over the network with HTTP inter-communication.
+Distribute FeathersJS apps over the network with inter-service communication using HTTP protocol.

 ### Init